Gravity-Hub-Org/susy-ui/susy-tech-requirements.md

 ![SuSy extractor](https://i.imgur.com/GuQD90A.png)

 The implementation of the SuSy extractor follows these principles:

-A) Provide a second layer of logic on the highest accessible data transport controller (HTTP).
+A) Provide a second layer of logic on the highest accessible data transport controller (HTTP)

-B) Incapsulate interactions with pulse tx, or lock funds on chain "A" and unlock on chain "B".
+B) Incapsulate interactions with pulse tx (locking funds on chain "A" and unlocking on chain "B")

-C) Expose routes to necessary overview information such as "data feed tag" and "description"
+C) Expose routes to necessary general information such as "data feed tag" and "description"

-D) Provide a sole route for accessing the transfer state, handle it according to parameters (chain, network id, sender address).
+D) Provide a sole route for accessing the transfer state, handle it according to parameters (chain, network id, sender address)

 E) Pulse transaction should be encapsulated (*the user should know nothing about the internal ledger*)

 SuSy Extractor operates mainly through ***fetching*** and ***delivering*** current info about payments on specific chains.
 Because of the potential difference in APIs, the getters of chain info should be maintained using ***different adapters*** for each specific blockchain.
 Adapters inside the extractor achieve compatibility by combining ***multiple*** chains.